sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 ## Bus Clocking

-Buses can be divided into two disctinct categories depending on their clocking
+Buses can be divided into two distinct categories depending on their clocking

-- A synchronous bus has a line driven by a crystal ascillator
+- A synchronous bus has a line driven by a crystal oscillator
 - A asynchronous bus has no clock line

 Each type runs on bus cycles, and they can be of any length